Second Hand News: Cultural and Economic Messages Encoded in the Consumption of Used Garments

 Velvet fragments with Medici arms, 1440–1500

 Adoption and re-use of textiles and garments has been practiced by all textile-producing cultures.
 The manner of consumption of second hand clothes has been dictated and redefined by cultural directives specific to where the practice was taking place.
-Prevailing cultural, classist and economic factors can change how a second-hand garment will be distributed, and affect the value placed on the item.
-Both Renaissance Italy and 16th to 18th C. England’s urban economies were actively engaged in the resale and grey market activities of second-hand clothing consumption, however their economic activities were markedly different reflecting cultural specificity.
+Prevailing cultural, class-based and economic factors can change how a second-hand garment will be distributed, and affect the value placed on the item.
+Both Renaissance Italy and 16th to 18th century England’s urban economies were actively engaged in the resale and grey market activities of second-hand clothing consumption, however their economic activities were markedly different reflecting cultural specificity.

 (Full paper available upon request)